Agawam-IT/tech.agawamed.org/_posts/2020-04-29-april-29-staff-updates.md

 **YouTube Restrictions**

 We have begun easing the restrictions on YouTube.
 Students now have more access to videos.
-This also applied to EdPuzzle restrictions and issues.
+This also applies to EdPuzzle restrictions and issues.

 Teachers have the ability to approve certain videos that are blocked from being viewed by students.
 This allows a temporary whitelist of the video for students.